protonemedia/laravel-splade-docs/form-file.md

 ### Cleanup temporary uploads

-It may happen that temporary uploaded files are not being used, and end up filling the temporary directory.
+It may happen that temporarily uploaded files are not being used and will fill the temporary directory.
 Splade comes with a built-in Artisan command to delete all files that are older than one hour:

 ```bash
 php artisan splade:cleanup-uploads